 What Have You Made?

-Less known to us is the fact that what comes next in the story is the account of mankind has made.
-In chapters 3 and 4, immediately following their sin – Eve through the taking of the forbidden fruit, and Cain through killing his brother Abel – God asks them both a very simple question: “What have you made?”
-Most English translations state the question as, “What have you done?”, an accurate translation except for the fact that it misses the profound connection with Genesis 1 and its emphasis on what God has made.
-And it is, in the Septuagint, the same verb: "to make".
+Less known to us is the fact that what comes next in the story is the account of what mankind has made.
+In chapters 3 and 4, immediately following their respective sins – Eve through the taking of the forbidden fruit and Cain through killing his brother Abel – God asks them both a very simple question: “What have you made?”
+Most English translations state the question as, “What have you done?”, an accurate translation except for the fact that it obscures completely the profound connection with Genesis 1.
+And in the Septuagint it is the same verb: "to make".
 God made the heavens and the earth and the seas and all that is in them as a cosmos, an ordered beauty, teeming with life.
 But Eve, by disobedience, and Cain, by murder, what have they made?
 Death.

 The Wisdom of Solomon (ch 1), reflecting on this tragic eruption of death into the world, counsels:

 Do not zealously seek death by the error of your life

 or bring destruction on yourselves by the deeds of your hands,